lewagon/dotfiles/05-Rails/01-Rails-intro/02-Longest-word-game/README.md

 ## Extra (optional)

 Everytime a new HTTP request hits your Rails app, it generate a new instance of the controller.
-Hence, you cannot store values cross-request, except if you use Rails session or flash.
-Rails session is persisted between all requests of the user's session, whereas Rails [flash](http://guides.rubyonrails.org/action_controller_overview.html#the-flash) is just stored for the next request.
+Hence, you cannot store values cross-request, except if you use Rails session.
+Rails session is persisted between all requests of the user's session.

-Here you can use [Rails session](http://guides.rubyonrails.org/action_controller_overview.html#session) to keep track of the number of games you have played, your average score, this kind of information.
+Here you can use [Rails session](http://guides.rubyonrails.org/action_controller_overview.html#session) to keep track of the total number of games you have played, your average score, this kind of general information.